-Kid-Friendly Outdoor Dining at Philly Restaurants
+Kid-Friendly Outdoor Restaurants in Philly

 If you're in the mood for a beer garden dining experience, we've got a round-up for that, too.